European Labour Authority launchedErika

 - Communicate the posting of workers to the authorities in host countries.

-- Comply with Social Security regulations in host countries.
+- Further, comply with Social Security regulations in host countries.

 - Keep records up to date with relevant documentation related to postings, including workers’ schedules.